The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: Introduction

 \section{Introduction}

-Since Hubble’s initial measurements, our methods for estimating the Hubble constant ($H_0$) have developed significantly, incorporating more precise observational and data analysis techniques, as well as refined theoretical models.
-These improvements have led to the emergence of the `Hubble tension': a persistent statistically significant discrepancy between the Hubble constant values obtained through different estimation methods.
+Since Hubble’s initial measurements, our methods for estimating the Hubble constant ($H_0$) have developed significantly and incorporate more precise observational and data analysis techniques as well as refined theoretical models.
+These improvements have led to the emergence of the so-called Hubble tension, which is a persistent statistically significant discrepancy between the Hubble constant values obtained through different estimation methods.

 In the late Universe, the leading method for measuring $H_0$ is based on the brightness-redshift correlation of type Ia supernovae (SNe Ia).
-The latest measurement from the \textit{Pantheon+} analysis, carried out by the SH0ES team (\textit{Supernovae and $H_0$ for the Equation of State of dark energy}), yielded a value of $H_0 = 73.5 \pm 1.1\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$ \cite{Brout2022}.
-On the other hand, the gold standard of the early Universe constraint was obtained by the \textit{Planck} team in 2018, leading to a value of $H_0 = 67.27 \pm 0.60\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$ at the $68\%$ confidence level, assuming a six-parameter $\Lambda$CDM model \cite{Planck2020}.
-The discordance between different $H_0$ measurements, which ranges from $4\,\sigma$ to $6\,\sigma$ depending on the specific data set used, is considered to be one of the most long-lasting and widely persistent challenges faced by contemporary cosmology \cite{DiValentino2021_review}.
-Comparing the value of $H_0$ measured locally to that predicted from the early Universe measurements is an essential `end-to-end test' of the validity of the currently accepted $\Lambda$CDM model over the largest possible time span: from the dense, dark-matter dominated early Universe to the current, dilute, dark-energy dominated Universe.
-In this context, the Hubble tension could be interpreted as a harbinger of new physics that indicates the partial failure of the $\Lambda$CDM model.
-However, given the lack of a compelling alternative model, it remains relevant to look for new sources of biases or systematic errors in our measurements of $H_0$.
+The latest measurement from the \textit{Pantheon}$+$ analysis, carried out by the \textit{SH0ES}\footnote{\textit{supernovae and $H_0$ for the equation of state of dark energy }} team, yielded a value of $H_0 = 73.5 \pm 1.1\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$ \citep{Brout2022}.
+On the other hand, the gold standard of the early Universe constraint was obtained by the \textit{Planck} team in 2018, who reported a value of $H_0 = 67.27 \pm 0.60\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$ at the $68\%$ confidence level, assuming a six-parameter $\Lambda$ cold dark matter ($\Lambda$CDM) model \citep{Planck2020}.
+The discordance between different $H_0$ measurements, which ranges from $4\sigma$ to $6\sigma$ depending on the specific dataset used, is considered to be one of the most long-lasting and widely persistent challenges faced by contemporary cosmology \citep{DiValentino2021_review}.
+Comparing the value of $H_0$ measured locally to the value predicted from the early Universe measurements is an essential end-to-end test of the validity of the currently accepted $\Lambda$CDM model over the longest possible time span: from the dense dark-matter dominated early Universe to the current diluted dark-energy dominated Universe.
+In this context, the Hubble tension might be interpreted as a harbinger of new physics that indicates the partial failure of the $\Lambda$CDM model.
+We lack a compelling alternative model, however, and it therefore remains relevant to search for new sources of biases or systematic errors in our measurements of $H_0$.